Beta-binomial distribution: Maximum likelihood estimation

 While closed-form maximum likelihood estimates are impractical, given that the pdf consists of common functions (gamma function and/or Beta functions), they can be easily found via direct numerical optimization.
 Maximum likelihood estimates from empirical data can be computed using general methods for fitting multinomial Pólya distributions, methods for which are described in (Minka 2003).

 The R package VGAM through the function vglm, via maximum likelihood, facilitates the fitting of glm type models with responses distributed according to the beta-binomial distribution.
 There is no requirement that n is fixed throughout the observations.

-Example
+Example: Sex ratio heterogeneity

 The following data gives the number of male children among the first 12 children of family size 13 in 6115 families taken from hospital records in 19th century Saxony (Sokal and Rohlf, p.
 59 from Lindsey).
 The 13th child is ignored to blunt the effect of families non-randomly stopping when a desired gender is reached.